ablesable/LearningNextJS/README.md

 - [...slug] catches all dynamic routes.
 - For routes grouping name of a directory must be placed inside of parenthetis ().
 The name of directory is now ignored by the router.
 - Routes collisions are possible.
 For avoiding that we need to remeber which route was added first!
+## Rendering
+- Layout page is doing... layout for every page in the project.
+- {children} is a reactNode object pass to layout to render the page.
+Page content is exported as children object.